 In business, emotional outbursts can be viewed as irrational, or an annoyance and frowned upon, yet most leaders want an employee that exudes confidence, passion, enthusiasm, and determination.
 These are all emotions.
 And yes, as long as we share positive feelings constructively and professionally, they are welcomed in the workplace.

 The question becomes, how do we become better at handling our emotions and “choosing” our reactions to stressful situations?
 We continually experience feelings throughout our day but learning to regulate those negative emotions and being able to leave them at the door can present a challenge.

 Here are a few strategies to help deal with the following negative emotions:

-Anger – this emotion can be the most destructive in the workplace and in our personal lives, especially when it becomes out of control or unmanaged.
+This emotion can be the most destructive in the workplace and in our personal lives.
+Especially when it becomes out of control or unmanaged.
 Learn to recognize the signs of anger building in your body.
 We can choose how we react by learning to stop, breath, step away from the situation, then reflect and carefully choose a reaction.

 Everyone will face negative emotions in the workplace at some point in our careers.
 Learning to use the proper coping skills is essential for our work life as well as our personal lives.
-Keep in mind the more negative emotions we carry, the more they will spread to others – and not no one wants to be constantly bombarded with negativity.
+Keep in mind the more negative emotions we carry, the more they will spread to others.
+No one wants to be constantly bombarded with negativity.

 Learn what is causing negative emotions, and become mindful and aware of the changes that will occur in your mind and physical body when they appear.
 The power is in your thoughts.
 Choose the path of positive thought and rid yourself of negativity; it will increase productivity at work and happiness in self and at home.